What is Espresso? | History, Brewing Guide And Benefits!

 Now fill the portafilter with coffee grounds and level off the surface with your fingers.

-5. Insert the portafilter in the Espresso machine
+Step 5) Insert the portafilter into the machine

-Now insert the portafilter into the Espresso machine and start brewing immediately.
+Now insert the portafilter into the Group Head of the Espresso machine and start brewing immediately.

-Read a guide on Dialing in Espresso machine
+Read a guide on Dialing in the Espresso machine

 How to drink Espresso